Thyroid & Parathyroid Department

 A thyroid nodule is a growth in the thyroid gland.
 Thyroid nodules are extremely common, and may be solitary or multiple (multinodular goiter).
 It is estimated that approximately 5-10% of the population has a palpable thyroid nodule, and between 30-85% have tiny thyroid nodules that are too small to palpate.

 In most people with thyroid nodules, the gland produces a normal level of thyroid hormone (euthyroid state).
 Statistically, approximately 5-10% of nodules are cancerous.
-Some patients have findings that increase the risk of malignancy.
-A history of exposure to ionizing radiation to the neck is such a risk factor, as is a family history of thyroid cancer.
+Some patients have findings that increase the risk of Thyroid and Parathyroid gland malignancy.
+A history of exposure to ionizing radiation to the neck is a risk factor, as is a family history of thyroid cancer.
 Hoarseness, lymph node enlargement, and fixation of the nodule can also increase the risk of malignancy.
 Fortunately, the vast majority of thyroid cancers are treatable and carry an excellent prognosis.

 Most thyroid nodules do not require surgery.
 The primary indications for thyroidectomy are suspicion of cancer, large size, substernal location (nodules that grow inferiorly into the chest), or symptoms (throat pressure, difficulty swallowing, respiratory distress, or cosmetic disfigurement from a visible goiter).
 Over-functioning nodules are sometimes best treated by surgery, as well.